sph-mn/sph-utils/readme.md

 one use case is to rename or move files without overwriting files that have the same name.

 # stemname
-removes the last dot-separated filename extension from the filename string.
+removes the last dot-separated filename extension from the string.

 ~~~
 arguments: filename